 Dana McKay: Teaching

-- Fundamentals of Information Systems is highly industry engaged; I bring in two industry guest speakers per semester, and manage a team of tutors with IS consulting experience.
-I have been involved in this subject since 2016 (when I was a tutor), and subject coordinator since 2017.
-We are currently trialling an in-person presentation in response to student feedback; they prefer this to a predominantly online module.
-Early feedback has been positive.
-My role in this subject includes lecturing, tutoring, marking, student consultation, industry engagement, curriculum development and managing tutors.
-This subject is typically 180-220 students.
+Fundamentals of Information Systems is highly industry engaged; I brought in two industry guest speakers per semester, and managed a team of tutors with IS consulting experience.
+I was involved in this subject from 2016 (when I was a tutor), and subject coordinator from 2017.
+This subject was typically 180-220 students.